reactjs/react.dev/src/content/blog/2023/03/16/introducing-react-dev.md

 ## Quick start {/*quick-start*/}

 The Learn section begins with the [Quick Start](/learn) page.
 It is a short introductory tour of React.
-It introduces the syntax for concepts like components, props, and state, but doesn't go into much detail on how to use them.
+It introduces the syntax for concepts like Components, props, and state, but doesn't go into much detail on how to use them.

 If you like to learn by doing, we recommend checking out the [Tic-Tac-Toe Tutorial](/learn/tutorial-tic-tac-toe) next.
 It walks you through building a little game with React, while teaching the skills you'll use every day.
 Here's what you'll build: